Biffterr/Macro/README.md

 # Feel free to use or modify :)

-A simple mouse click recorder and macro player built with Python.
-This application allows users to record mouse clicks, save them as macros, and play them back at a later time.
-It features a user-friendly interface and supports hotkeys for quick access to functionalities.

 ## Features

 - **Record Mouse Clicks**: Start and stop recording mouse clicks with a simple button or hotkey.